16 Small Business Tax Deductions

 The good news?
 We’re here to spill the essential small business tax deduction secrets to help you keep that hard-earned money in your pocket.

 As a small business owner of a sole proprietorship, partnership, or LLC, you may be able to deduct many business-related expenses that you would not be able to deduct if you were just an employee.
 These deductions don’t stop at simply reducing your taxable income either.
-When you take small business deductions for taxes, you also reduce your income that is subject to self-employment tax.
+When you take small business deductions for taxes, you also reduce your income which is subject to self-employment tax.

 Reducing your adjusted gross income (AGI) may help lower your small business taxes in other ways, too.
 For example, a lower adjusted gross income may mean you qualify for education credits or other small business tax perks.